codderzcom/cardz/README.md

 # CARDZ

-An attempt to style generic Bonus Cards API  with the DDD approach using Laravel.
+This repo is an attempt to style a "Bonus Cards API" with the DDD approach using bare bones of Laravel.

 There are some stipulations we're trying to uphold:
 - isolate the project code from the Laravel framework as much as possible;
 - isolate the domain as much as possible;
-- construct a modular monolith in such a way to make the future transition to microservices relatively painless;
+- construct a modular monolith in such a way to make the future transition to the microservice architecture relatively painless;
 - try to keep code complexity under control;
 - demonstrate most of the major strategic and tactic DDD patterns somewhat to the detriment of the previous consideration;
-- demonstrate the implementation of the CQRS pattern, Event Sourcing (with event storage) pattern, ABAC Auth and some other interesting approaches once again to the probable detriment of the code simplicity;
+- demonstrate the implementation of the CQRS pattern, Event Sourcing (with event storage) pattern, ABAC Auth and some other interesting approaches, once again to the probable detriment of the code simplicity;
 - provide the bare minimum of tests required to keep a decent level of maintainability.

 ## Installation instructions